ncp38/cs142-s25/labs/lab1/index.md

 ## Welcome to lab!

 Welcome to the lab section of COMP 142-today, we'll be focusing primarily on a group programming assignment (detailed below!).
-Go ahead and pair up with a partner and begin working.
-(If you can't find a partner, let me know, and I can help you pair up.)
+I'll have the list of partners up on the screen for this lab.
+Don't worry if you don't know someone's name; we're all still learning about each other!
 This webpage should give you a good breakdown of what to expect from this lab.
-Remember that **both partners** need to submit all assignment files and that everything is **due by tonight at midnight!**
+Remember that **both partners** need to submit all assignment files!
+I expect that everything will be finished on the day of the lab but as extra generosity (and to account for anything that might come up) the lab is **due by Friday at 5:00 PM.**

+As a reminder, 15% of your lab grade is based on coming to the lab on time and working throughout the class period.
+If you're more than 5 minutes late or don't fully participate in the assignment, the highest grade you can make on the lab will be 85%.
+Make sure to budget enough time to get to class; being overly late to lab is disrespectful to your team and classmates and can cause disruption.
+If you're not able to make it to class or have a conflict that causes you to run late, please let me know; as mentioned in the syllabus, policies on absences/grades emphasize communicating with me early and coming up with a plan.

+If your partner hasn't arrived by the five-minute cutoff period and hasn't communicated, I will pair you with a new partner or group.

+If you ever have any questions, please ask me; this lab period is a way for me to provide quick feedback and answer your questions while you're programming.
+If you finish the lab early, you're allowed to leave during the lab period as well.

 I know you have experience with our half-lab half-lecture class from last week, but this is the first time you'll be doing graded work as part of your lab!
-Throughout this lab and this class, please let me know if you have any questions!
+Throughout this lab and this class, please let me know if you have any questions-and happy coding!!

 ## Wheel of Fortune